Published by VTI Foundation, Inc.

 5.3 Rule Identity Hash Derivation

-Implementations MUST derive a collision-resistant identifier from the canonical serialized rule definition.
+Implementations MUST derive a SHA-256 identifier from the canonical serialized rule definition.

 The resulting rule identity MUST uniquely represent the semantic content of the rule definition.

-The hash function used for rule identity derivation MUST meet the collision-resistance requirements defined in Section 2.
+The hash function used for rule identity derivation MUST be SHA-256 as defined in Section 2.

 5.4 Rule Identity Binding